Tr8rStudios/pokemongo_mapapp/README.md

-# pokemongo_mapapp
+# PokemonGo Map App
-A Public Map design for Pokemon Go Players
+A Public Map Application designed for Pokemon Go Players

+## Programming Notes
+- icons are stored in app for downloading (using KML instead of KMZ)